Jack Kevorkian: Trials, conviction, and imprisonment

 After a two-day trial, the Michigan jury found Kevorkian guilty of second-degree homicide.
 Judge Jessica Cooper sentenced Kevorkian to serve 10–25 years in prison and told him:

-Kevorkian was sent to a prison in Coldwater, Michigan, to serve his sentence.
-After his conviction (and subsequent losses on appeal), Kevorkian was denied parole repeatedly until 2007.
+Kevorkian was sent to Lakeland Correctional Facility in Coldwater, Michigan, to serve his sentence.
+After his conviction (and subsequent losses on appeal), Kevorkian was denied parole until 2007.

 In an MSNBC interview aired on September 29, 2005, Kevorkian said that if he were granted parole, he would not resume directly helping people die and would restrict himself to campaigning to have the law changed.
 On December 22, 2005, Kevorkian was denied parole by a board on the count of 7–2 recommending not to give parole.

-Reportedly terminally ill with Hepatitis C, which he contracted while doing research on blood transfusions in the 1960s, Kevorkian was expected to die within a year in May 2006.
+Reportedly terminally ill with Hepatitis C, which he contracted in the 1960s, Kevorkian was expected to die within a year in May 2006.
 After applying for a pardon, parole, or commutation by the parole board and Governor Jennifer Granholm, he was paroled for good behavior on June 1, 2007.
 He had spent eight years and two and a half months in prison.

 Kevorkian was on parole for two years, under the conditions that he would not help anyone else die, or provide care for anyone older than 62 or disabled.
 Kevorkian said he would abstain from assisting any more terminal patients with death, and his role in the matter would strictly be to persuade states to change their laws on assisted suicide.
 He was also forbidden by the rules of his parole from commenting about assisted suicide procedure.